-In general terms, the compensation committee functions in advisory, strategic and administrative roles.
+In general terms, the compensation committee acts in three capacities: advisory, strategic and administrative.

 Who Serves on the Compensation Committee?

 The current environment around executive compensation requires boards to appoint compensation committees comprised solely of independent directors.
-The appointees should collectively encompass general business skills and industry expertise.
+The appointees should collectively represent diverse business skills and industry expertise.

-Independence and skills are important and it’s also important that the committee understands exactly what the board needs from them.
-It's imperative that boards develop a written description of the committee’s role, duties and responsibilities, leaving nothing to chance.
+Independence and skills are essential, and it’s also important that the committee understands exactly what the board needs from them.
+Boards must develop a written description of the committee’s role, duties and responsibilities, leaving nothing to chance.

 - Bonuses: typically short-term goals with cash-based incentives